Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 1
 			// Maximum: 25
 			"Witch Amount"					"3"

+			// The Super Tank has this many chances out of 100.0% to trigger the ability.
+			// --
+			// Minimum: 0.1 (Lowest chance)
+			// Maximum: 100.0 (Highest chance)
+			"Witch Chance"					"33.0"

 			// The Super Tank's Witch minion causes this much damage per hit.
 			// --